The underlying problem is a sudden reduction of blood flow to part of the heart muscle. This is usually caused by a blood clot.

 - The pain may also travel up into your jaw and down your left arm, or down both arms.

-- May be similar to a bout of normal (stable) angina.
+- It may be similar to a bout of normal (stable) angina.
 However, it is usually more severe and lasts longer.
 ACS pain usually lasts more than 15 minutes.

 - Some people with an ACS may not have any chest pain, particularly those who are elderly or those who have diabetes.